 - The remaining balance in your retirement plan makes a tax-wise gift, but don't direct it to us through your will or trust – that will include it in your taxable estate.
 Use your plan's successor beneficiary form instead.

-There are several ways to control how your estate is distributed through a will or revocable living trust.
+- There are several types of bequests with different ways to control how your estate is distributed.

 What's the difference between a will and a trust?